Learn about Seattle's dynamic history at MOHAI, in a spectacular location on South Lake Union.

 Turn the wheel to raise and lower the quickdraw pistol on an old arcade game from Seattle's 1962 World Fair, known as Black Bart cowboy.
 Black Bart was an infamous California outlaw, who robbed 28 coaches between 1875 to 1883.
 You can also turn the wheel to open and close a giant clam, known as Ivar's Dancing Clam.
 Ivar's seafood restaurant was founded in 1938 by folk singer Ivar Haglund, and is one of Seattle's most famous restaurants.

-2. See a cool float plane from South Lake Union
+2. Look up at a cool float plane from Seattle's South Lake Union

 Float planes are still a common sight on South Lake Union directly outside MOHAI.
 If you look up at MOHAI, you can see a Boeing B1 Float Plane that used to fly mail between Seattle and Canada from 1921 to 1927.
 It made Seattle history when it first took off from South Lake Union as Boeing's first commercial plane.